faiface/generics/README.md

 ### What are the advantages of this syntax?

-Most proposals propose a syntax that introduces another pair of parentheses to function declarations, like this:
+Most proposals propose a syntax that introduces another pair of parentheses in function declarations, like this:

 ```go
 func Map(type T, U)(a []T, f func(T) U) []U {